Diaconescu's theorem: In set theory

 The theorem is a foregone conclusion over classical logic, where law of the excluded middle is assumed.
 The proof below is therefore given using the means of a constructive set theory.
 It is evident from the proof how the theorem relies on the axiom of pairing as well as an axiom of separation, of which there are notable variations.
 A crucial role in the set theoretic proof is also played by the axiom of extensionality.
-The subtleties the latter two axioms introduce are discussed further below.
+The subtleties that the latter two axioms introduce are discussed further below.

 Fixing terminology for the proof: Call a set finite if there exists a bijection with a natural number, i.e. a finite von Neumann ordinal.
 In particular, write $0:=\{\}$, $1:=\{0\}$ and $2:=\{0,1\}$.
 For example, a set is finite with cardinality one (an inhabited singleton) if and only if there provenly exists a bijective function to it out of the set $1$.
-The proof below is straight forward in that it does not require pathological distinctions concerning the empty set.
+The proof below is straightforward in that it does not require pathological distinctions concerning the empty set.
 For a set $X$ to have choice shall mean that if all its members are inhabited, $X$ is the domain of a choice function.
 Lastly, for inhabited $X$, denote by $X\le^* Y$ the proposition that $Y$ surjects onto $X$.

 The strategy of the proof is to couple a given proposition $P$ to a potential choice domain $X$.
 And in the end, only a rather restrained form of full choice must be made use of.
 For concreteness and simplicity, the section supposes a constructive set theory with full Separation, i.e. we allow for comprehension involving any proposition $P$.
 In that context, the following lemma then more sharply isolates the core insight:

 The law of excluded middle is equivalent to choice in all inhabited sets $X\le^* 2$.

 Once the backward-direction of this equivalence is a given, then the axiom of choice, in particular granting a choice function on all sets of this form, implies excluded middle for all propositions.